eclipse-zenoh/zenoh-cpp/README.md

 but building [zenoh-c] requires [Rust](rust-lang) installed.
 Please check [here](https://www.rust-lang.org/tools/install) to learn how to install it.

-C++ bindings are still so the Zenoh team will highly appreciate any help in testing them on various platforms, system architecture, etc. and to report any issue you might encounter.
+C++ bindings are still under active development so the Zenoh team will highly appreciate any help in testing them on various platforms, system architecture, etc. and to report any issue you might encounter.
 This will help in greatly improving its maturity and robustness.

 -------------------------------
 ## How to build and install it